thomasdarimont/screen-casting-app/readme.md

 mvn clean package
 ```

-## Run
+## Run (with Java 9)
 ```
-java -jar target/screen-casting-app.jar
+java --add-modules java.xml.bind -jar target/screen-casting-app.jar
 ```

 ## Configuration

-The screen-casting-app listens on port 9999 by default.
+The screen-casting-app listens on port 8443 via https by default.
 One can customize the port by setting the
 `server.port` system property.
 ```
 -Dserver.port=1234